platium111/property-frontend/ERROR.md

 - [e_editgrid_data_when_editting_in_property] need to pass value from props into component
 - [e_fix_price_and_interest] need to fix inside FieldInput value, passsing value into mask value

+9/11/2020

+- add day report
+- Using table from ant